tianyuchen07/repsol-crawler/README.md

-# University Employment Fair Scraper
+# university employment fair crawler

 Node.js, Cheerio, and RegEx based web-scraping application for finding employment fairs at target universities across the United States for REPSOL S.A. recruiting workflows.

-## What it does
+## what it does

-- Fetches target university career-center and event pages.
+- fetches target university career-center and event pages.
-- Parses HTML with Cheerio.
+- parses HTML with Cheerio.
-- Uses RegEx and keyword scoring to find likely employment fair listings.
+- uses RegEx and keyword scoring to find likely employment fair listings.
-- Prioritizes fairs with engineering, energy, STEM, and employer-facing relevance.
+- prioritizes fairs with engineering, energy, STEM, and employer-facing relevance.
-- Looks for employer-focused tabs and pages on university career sites so results are more useful for REPSOL recruiting.
+- looks for employer-focused tabs and pages on university career sites so results are more useful for REPSOL recruiting.
-- Prints structured results to the terminal and can save them to JSON.
+- prints structured results to the terminal and can save them to JSON.
-- Can render the results into a styled HTML/CSS report page.
+- can render the results into a styled HTML/CSS report page.

-## Example targets

-The default configuration includes examples such as:

-- University of Texas at Austin
-- Texas A&M University
-- University of Houston
-- Colorado School of Mines
-- Louisiana State University

-You can add or remove universities in `src/config.js`.

-## Requirements

-- Node.js 18+ recommended
-- npm

 ## Install